Pylons/pyramid/docs/quick_tutorial/debugtoolbar.rst

 using ``pyramid.includes``.
 We use this to load the configuration for the debugtoolbar.

-You'll now see an attractive (and collapsible) menu in the right of your browser, providing introspective access to debugging information.
+You'll now see an attractive button in the right of your browser, which you may click to provide introspective access to debugging information in a new browser tab.
 Even better, if your web application generates an error, you will see a nice traceback on the screen.
 When you want to disable this toolbar, no need to change code: you can remove it from ``pyramid.includes`` in the relevant ``.ini`` configuration file (thus